RedHatProductSecurity/security-data-guidelines/docs/sbom.md

 :   A list of annotations may provide additional information that is specific to the RPM format.
 In the example
     above, the MD5 checksum the signed header of the RPM package is included.

-Each set of architecture-specific RPMs also have an associated source RPM that bundles all the source code that was used to build those RPMs.
+Each set of architecture-specific RPMs also have an associated source RPM (SRPM) that bundles all the source code that was used to build those RPMs.
 SRPMs should be represented as a separate package object in an SBOM, and their relationship to architecture-specific RPMs can be represented with:

 === "SPDX 2.3"